 Well, while the knowledge and skills will be the same, there are three reasons earning your degree online makes a lot of sense, particularly if you are a busy, working adult.

-Typically speaking, online programs cost just a fraction of what a traditional tuition costs.
+Typically speaking, online programs cost just a fraction of what traditional tuition costs.
 In addition to these initial savings, you also don’t have to spend money on the cost of room and board.
 And as an added bonus, you can continue to work while you learn.
+Therefore, online education in civil engineering ends up being quite affordable for the students, helping avoid the many costs that come with attending traditional on-campus education.
+Online programs also help students continue to earn money with little disturbance.

 3. Career Advancement